Last updated on September 7th, 2019 at 07:00 pm

 - Other Associated Costs

 All tracking involved with the actual cost method is difficult to maintain.
 But of all expense categories, depreciation gives taxpayers the biggest headache.
-Depreciation expenses get calculated across a span of seven tax filing years.
+Depreciation expenses get calculated across seven tax filing years.

 For the first year, a car used for only business takes the car value divided by seven years.
 If the vehicle value is $30,000 and divided by seven years, your first-year deduction is $4,200.